-In the low light of the evening, warmly lit sconces lead down a pathway framed with pink bougainvillea and gnarled olive trees into a complex of stone dwellings that is the Kapsaliana Village Hotel.
+In the low light of the evening, warmly lit sconces lead down a pathway framed with pink bougainvillea and gnarled olive trees into a complex of dwellings that is the Kapsaliana Village Hotel.
 Once an 18th-century village tucked quietly in the hills above Rethymno, it was eventually abandoned and left to crumble.
-A few years ago, however, it was carefully renovated into a hotel with 17 guesthouses and seven suites with fireplaces and original Cretan details.
-The hotel is surrounded by the largest olive grove on the island, and in the middle of the property sits a magnificent turquoise pool that stretches toward the Aegean.
+In 2008, however, it was carefully renovated into a hotel with 18 guesthouses and 10 suites with fireplaces.
+The hotel is surrounded by one of the largest olive groves on the island, and in the middle of the property sits a magnificent turquoise pool that stretches toward the Aegean.
 Nearby, couples gather on the restaurant terrace over a glass of rosé or licorice-scented raki.
 Pitharia, or large clay storage vessels, are nearby, as well as other historic elements that are interspersed throughout the property.
 It's the best of two worlds: an ideal place to disconnect and travel back in time, but with plenty of modern comforts.

 Have you been here?
 Share a tip or a photo with fellow travelers.